3-Part Article about Arizona Molokans

 Last Of Three Parts

-Russian Molokans, a strict but all but outlawed sect in their native country, found all the religious freedom they wanted when, in 1911, they established their colony in the Glendale area.
+Russian Spiritual Christians Molokans, were a strict but all but outlawed sects in their native country, found all the religious freedom they wanted when, in 1911, they established their colony in the west Glendale area.
 Nevertheless, they did run into trouble after the start of World War I.

-The federal government, understanding the tenets of the pacifist Molokan faith, had no intention of sending the sect's followers into battle (they didn't speak English), nor did officialdom expect to list them as conscientious objectors (politically unacceptable).
+The federal government, understanding the tenets of the pacifist Spiritual Christian Molokans faiths, had no intention of sending the sect's followers into battle, few spoke English, none were citizens, nor did officialdom expect to list them as conscientious objectors.
 Draft authorities only wanted them to register along with all other men age 21 to 30.

-A man came out from Washington to explain all this, but his efforts and those of state officials were to no avail.
+A man came out from Washington to explain all this, and the Russian Embassy sent a letter, but his efforts and those of state officials were to no avail.

 In June of 1917, Arizona's governor called the recalcitrant group in for a hearing at which they explained that their religion forbade subscribing their names to anything pertaining to war in any manner.
-They couldn't, they said, even claim exemption.
+They couldn't, they said, even claim exemption, while all the other Spiritual Christian youth in California registered.

 WHEREUPON the baffled governor left them to the mercy of the courts.
 Federal court decreed that all should go to jail for a year, and that they did, spending, in all, 10 months in the Yavapai County hoosegow which had been designated a federal detention center just for them.